naubiomech/TeensyNanoExoCode/Documentation/AddingNew/AddingNewSensors.md

 ## Location
 Because the sensors don't have a common interface it is a bit more straight forward to add new ones.
-The main things you will need to decide is what part of the system makes the most sense for the part to live, e.g. exo, leg, joint.
+The main things you will need to decide is what part of the system makes the most sense for the part to live, e.g. exo, side, joint.

 ## Create the Sensor
 The sensor should be its own class.